 On August 23, 2017, the Foundation renewed, under substantially the same terms, its existing demand revolving working capital line of credit agreement with Workers' Credit Union which permits the Foundation to borrow up to \$250,000.
-The line of credit agreement which expired on March 17, 2017 provided for interest at The Wall Street Journal Prime Rate, but in no event less than 6% per annum.
 Pursuant to the provisions of the line of credit agreement, maximum advances under the line are limited to 70% of the pledged investment collateral unless otherwise approved by the lender.
-The renewed line of credit provides for interest at 5.25% through September 1, 2017 and, thereafter, at The Wall Street Journal Prime Rate (currently 5%) plus 1%.
+The renewed line of credit provided for interest at 5.25% through September 1, 2017 and, thereafter, at The Wall Street Journal Prime Rate (currently 5%) plus 1%.
 The interest rate charged to the Foundation may not exceed a rate of 18%.
-At June 30, 2018 and 2017, the effective interest rate was 6% per annum.
+On January 31, 2019, the line of credit agreement was modified to change the interest rate to The Wall Street Journal Prime Rate plus 0%.
+At June 30, 2019 and 2018, the effective interest rate was 5.25% and 6.00%, respectively, per annum.
+In fiscal 2019, the line of credit was repaid in full.
+Accordingly, as of June 30, 2019, there was no outstanding liability under the line of credit.
 In fiscal 2018, the line of credit was drawn down in the amount of \$170,000 and advanced to the Foundation Supporting Organization.
 As of June 30, 2018, the outstanding borrowings payable under the line of credit amounted to \$170,000.
-There were no draws on the line of credit in fiscal 2017 and no outstanding liability under the line of credit at June 30, 2017.
-For the years ended June 30, 2018 and 2017, interest expense incurred on borrowings under this line of credit amounted to \$830 and \$9,576, respectively.
+For the years ended June 30, 2019 and 2018, interest expense incurred on borrowings under this line of credit amounted to \$10,339 and \$830, respectively.
 The interest expense incurred on the borrowings has been reflected as an expense on the books of the Foundation Supporting Organization.

-Borrowings under the line are secured by investments with an equivalent fair value of approximately \$9,085,000 at June 30, 2018.
+Borrowings under the line are secured by investments with an equivalent fair value of approximately \$9,634,000 and \$9,085,000, respectively, at June 30, 2019 and 2018.
 The line is also collateralized by all funds held by the lender.
-At June 30, 2018, the Foundation has total cash balances of \$58,583 held by the lender.
+At June 30, 2019 and 2018, the Foundation has total cash balances of \$58,801 and \$58,583, respectively, held by the lender.
 The Foundation may prepay outstanding revolving loans under the agreement in whole or in part without premium or penalty.
 The line of credit agreement expires on March 25, 2022.